-This paper is addressed to the revival of labor market regulation in Latin America and the role of the Inspeccion de Trabajo.
+This paper is addressed to the problem of labor market flexibility.
+The problem arises most immediately in the context of the revival of labor market regulation and a renewed effort to enforce labor standards which have been allowed to atrophy over the course of time.
 The revival is part of a broader reaction against the neo-liberal agenda and the Washington Consensus, an approach to public policy which places almost exclusive reliance on the competitive market and simulated market mechanisms.
 The reaction is especially intense in Latin America, but it is actually very widespread.
-And the skepticism about market-based solutions has been reinforced by the current crisis which has drawn even the United States, the intellectual fountainhead of the old consensus, into active intervention not only to limit and control the impact of the market, but actually to guide its operation.
+And the skepticism about market-based solutions has been reinforced by the current crisis which has drawn even the United States, the intellectual fountainhead of the old Consensus, into active intervention not only to limit and control the impact of the market, but actually to guide its operation.
 Even before the crisis, however, virtually every major country-with the notable exceptions of Mexico and the United States-had increased the resources and personnel devoted to labor inspection in the course of the last five years.
-In labor market policy, however, the reaction is taking place without addressing the basic problems to which the Washington Consensus was itself a response: the inflexibility and rigidity of governmental regulations and the way in which these led to inefficiencies in production and in the allocation of resources, and stifled economic development.
-The critique of labor market regulation, however, was formulated in the main by scholars, policy analysts, and managers whose experience was confined to the United States and was based on an interpretation of the regulatory process as practiced there.
-Labor market regulation in Latin America differs in certain basic ways from that in the United States and lends itself to exactly the kind of flexibility which the critique of government regulation calls for and which the U.S. model lacks.
-Indeed, labor inspection in the Latin model could become an instrument for promoting efficiency and fostering development.
+In labor market policy, however, the reaction is taking place without addressing the basic problem to which the Washington Consensus was itself a response: The inflexibility and rigidity of governmental regulations and the way in which these led to inefficiencies in production and the allocation of resources, and which stifled economic development.